sketch7/signalr-client/docs/TESTS.md

   - when connect is invoked
     - and while connecting disconnect was invoked
       - should disconnect
-    - and while retrying disconnect was invoked
-      - should disconnect
     - and hub is disposed
       - connect should complete* **implement**
     - and connected successfully